Affiliate links on Android Authority may earn us a commission. Learn more.

-You can sign up for live TV services like Hulu Plus Live TV or YouTube TV to watch local channels on your Roku.
+Roku OS 12 now has a Live TV Zone with a Local News section, but you can also sign up for live TV services like Sling, Hulu Plus Live TV, or YouTube TV.
 Other streaming services also provide access to live TV from a single network, like Paramount Plus or Peacock.
 You can even hook up a digital antenna to your Roku smart TV.

 JUMP TO SECTION

 Services that let you watch local channels on your Roku

 Before we get started, we should note that if your device has been updated to Roku OS 12, there’s a Live TV Zone option on the home screen.
 From there, you can access a number of channels, though some of them may require a paid subscription.
 In major US cities, you can access a Local News sub-section.